When you need a break from the busyness of the holiday season, it’s nice to catch up over a delicious but deceivingly simple make-ahead brunch.

 This Sauvignon Blanc from New Zealand is fresh and crisp and takes away any fatty mouth-feel from the salmon and crepes.
 It is from the Marlborough region, which is well-known for its Sauvignon Blanc.

 Salmon and dill are star-crossed lovers in the food world.
 They go together like shoo bop shoo wadda wadda yipitty boom de boom.
-And dill makes a nice garnish at Christmas.
+And dill makes a nice garnish.

 Salmon Dill Crepes